adaltas/node-krb5/README.md

 sudo make install
 ```

-If kerberos is not installed in one of theses directories (if you have manually
+If kerberos is not installed in a directory not included in include and/or library path (if you have manually
-compiled kerberos in a specific directory for example), please merge the
+compiled kerberos in a specific directory for example), please modify the
 binding.gyp present in the package root folder with the following properties:

 ```js